-You don’t need a degree in finance to know two things about money: (1) you never have as much as you’d like and (2) making sound and responsible financial decisions can be difficult.
+You don’t need a degree in finance to know two things about money: (1) you never have as much as you’d like and (2) making sound and responsible personal financial decisions can be difficult.
 Michael Ruderman, an employee at Personal Capital (a digital wealth management firm in Silicon Valley) admits that not only are the questions we all have about money daunting, the answers to these questions may be even less comforting.
 Ruderman has noticed his friends and family are coming to him with a similar set of questions about their finances.
-The most common questions are:
+The most common millennial financial concerns are:

 - When can I buy my first home?